Dorzolamide 20mg/ml eye drops, solution

 Breast-feeding

-If treatment with this medicine is required, breast-feeding is not recommended.
+You should not use this medicine during breast-feeding.
 Tell your doctor if you are breast-feeding or intend to breast-feed.

 Driving and using machines